SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 ---
 layout: post
-title: (Post) What are automatic properties in C#?
+title: /Post/ What are automatic properties in C#?
 ---

 `public int Name { get; set; }`